yugabyte/yugabyte-db/docs/content/stable/explore/observability/prometheus-integration/macos.md

 type: docs
 ---

-You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
+You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time series monitoring of cloud native infrastructure.
 YugabyteDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
 For details on the metrics targets for YugabyteDB, see [Prometheus monitoring](../../../../reference/configuration/default-ports/#prometheus-monitoring).

 ## Setup